-The Metropolitan Historic Zoning Commission meets in the Sonny West Conference Center at the Howard Office Building, 700 Second Avenue South, at 2 pm the third Wednesday of the month.
+The Metropolitan Historic Zoning Commission typically meets in the Sonny West Conference Center at the Howard Office Building, 700 Second Avenue South, at 2 pm the third Wednesday of the month.
+Depending on availability, the hearing sometimes takes place in a different location so please check the posted agenda for the correct meeting location.